 IR Development (Step 1) Process Initiation – APP-15 Section 2.1.4.

-Identify the requirement to produce or consume information, the IR, either by an operational user (bottom-up) or derived from conceptual documents like operational doctrine or operating procedures (top-down).

-Engage directly with NATO SRM experts to describe doctrinal or operational requirements and information in terms of NATO SRM information elements.

 Change.
-Rephrase 4. to “The Functional IER Panel will ensure direct engagement with NATO SRM experts to describe doctrinal or operational requirements and publication of the IR into the IER Repository.”
+Rephrase 2. to:

-Draft IER Development (Step 2) – APP-15 Section 2.1.5.
+The information necessary to process the requirement should be provided with direct engagement of CXCSRM experts as complete and accurate as possible using the template provided in Annex C.Draft IER Development (Step 2) – APP-15 Section 2.1.5.

-Confirm that the IR is not satisfied by an existing IER.

-Produce the Draft IER and supplement the necessary information of the IR with the support of the IR originator as required.

-Align the Draft IER with concepts, information elements, and terminology from the SRM.
-Extend the SRM as required.

 Change.
-Rephrase 2.b.(1) to “supplementing the necessary information of the IR (with NATO SRM experts and support of the IR originator as required).”
+Reprase 2.a.

+to confirm that the IR is not satisfied by an existing IER or CXCSRM

 Change.
+Rephrase 2.b.(1) to “supplementing the necessary information of the IR (with CXCSRM experts and support of the IR originator as required).”

-Rephrase 3. to “When refining the IEs and drafting the DEs, support can be provided by the NHQC3 Staff and NATO SRM experts to the functional IER Panel, in order to enable reuse of existing elements (Paragraph 2.1.10 – Data Harmonization refers).”
+Change.
+Rephrase 3. to “When refining the IEs and drafting the DEs, support can be provided by the NHQC3 Staff and CXCSRM experts to the functional IER Panel, in order to enable reuse of existing elements (Paragraph 2.1.10 – Data Harmonization refers).”

 Refined IER Development (Step 3) – APP-15 Section 2.1.6.

-Validate that the IER meets the operational requirement and is compliant with the current Operational Doctrine.

-Refine the Draft IER including all required elements, with the required level of detail (IER, IEs, DEs), ensuring appropriate reuse of already designed IEs and DEs and identifying and triggering harmonization tasks as required.

-Harmonize the Refined IER with concepts, information elements, and terminology from the SRM.
-Extend the SRM as required.

-Ensure publication of the Refined IER into the IER Repository for further processing by the IERHWG and prepare recommendations for joint prioritization purposes.

 Change.
-Rephrase 1.a. to “Validate the IER meets the operational requirement form the single service perspective and NATO SRM adaptation.
+Rephrase 1.a. to “Validate the IER meets the operational requirement form the single service perspective and CXCSRM adaptation.
 For IERs developed outside the MC the validation will be performed by the SJIERP by checking across all domains.”

 Change.
-Rephrase 2. to “When refining the IEs and DEs, support can be provided by the NHQC3Staff and NATO SRM experts to the Senior IER Panel in order to enable reuse of existing IEs and DEs and identify potential harmonization tasks.
+Rephrase 2. to “When refining the IEs and DEs, support can be provided by the NHQC3Staff and CXCSRM experts to the Senior IER Panel in order to enable reuse of existing IEs and DEs and identify potential harmonization tasks.
 (Paragraph 2.1.10 Data Harmonization refers).”

 Finalised IER Joint Validation (Step 4) – APP-15 Section 2.1.7.

-Finalize the IER as a jointly validated and NATO SRM harmonized operational requirement.
+Change.
+Rephrase 2.b.

-Forward the Finalised IER to the Technical Authority for technical assessment.
+Forward the refined IER to the Technical Authority and CXCSRM experts for technical assessment.

-Set the priority for the Finalised IERs and register the Finalised IER into the IER Repository.

-No changes expected.

 IES(s) Development (Step 5) – APP-15 Section 2.1.8.

-Develop the required Information Exchange Specification(s) (IES).
+Change.
+Add 1.c.

-Appropriate bodies to use their resources (and toolchains) to create the IES(s) from the IER that is already harmonized with the SRM.
+Appropriate bodies to use their resources (and toolchains) to create the IES(s) from the IER that is already harmonized with the CXCSRM.

+Change.
+Add 1.d.

-Validate, verify, and review the toolchains’ output (IES(s)) with respect to the used standards.
+Appropriate bodies to validate, verify, and review the toolchains’ output (IES(s)) with respect to the used standards.

-Register the IES(s) in the appropriate registries/repositories.

-No changes expected.

 Note.
-The NATO MTF community as represented by the MTF CaT as one of the NATO IES development bodies has already committed to the adoption of the NATO SRM as outlined within the Standard Related Documents (SRD) under the cover of STANAG 5653 - NCDF Governance (Ref.
+The NATO MTF community as represented by the MTF CaT as one of the NATO IES development bodies has already committed to the adoption of the CXCSRM as outlined within the Standard Related Documents (SRD) under the cover of STANAG 5653 - NCDF Governance (Ref.
 F).

 Solution(s) Publication (Step 6) – Process Termination – APP-15 Section 2.1.9.